wiz21b/montgomery/README.rst

-Montgomery
+Pyxfer
 ==========

 Come back later, this is still alpha code !

-Montgomery is a tool to *generate code* to serialize/marshal/transform from one source type to a destination type.
+Pyxfer is a tool to *generate code* to serialize/marshal/transform from one source type to a destination type.
 We generate code because it makes super fast serializers, and much less terse than runtime attribute analysis (the generated code is quite readable).
-Right now Montgomery is wired to work with SQLAlchemy_, but nothing prevents it to work on other structured data.
+Right now Pyxfer is wired to work with SQLAlchemy_, but nothing prevents it to work on other structured data.

 .. _SQLAlchemy: http://www.sqlalchemy.org/